 The fuel, lubricant and reagent (if applicable) used for RDE testing shall be within the specifications issued by the manufacturer for vehicle operation by the customer.

-As a Contracting Party option, if the RDE results exceed the limits, the reference fuel defined in Annex 3 of GTR15 Regional Regulation may be used for second RDE test.
-In the case that an RDE result is repeated with reference fuel, the requirements of point 8.2 are not valid.
+As a Contracting Party option, in the case of an RDE test with a failed result the reference fuel defined in Annex 3 of GTR15 Regional Regulation may be used for a second RDE test.
+In the case that an RDE result is repeated with reference fuel, the fuel sampling requirements of the paragraph below are not valid.

-8.2.
-In the case of an RDE test with a failed result, samples of liquid fuel, lubricant and reagent (if applicable) shall be taken and kept for at least 1 year under conditions guaranteeing the integrity of the sample.
-Once analysed to confirm they meet specifications issued by the manufacturer for vehicle operation by the customer, the samples can be discarded but the analysis shall be retained in the test report.
+In the case of an RDE test with a failed result, samples of liquid fuel, lubricant and reagent (if applicable) shall be taken and kept by the testing party for at least 1 year under conditions guaranteeing the integrity of the sample.
+Once analysed to confirm they meet specifications issued by the manufacturer for vehicle operation by the customer, the samples can be discarded but the analysis shall be retained in the test documentation.

-8.3.
-As an option of the Contracting Party, the tester, shall submit to the relevant authority a document describing the property of fuel, lubricating oil and reagent (limited only to cases where they are used).

-Section 4: Test Procedure
+9. Test Procedure

 Test composition